Versent/kinesis-tail/README.md

 The cloudwatch logs reader is designed to work with a common pattern used at Versent for log distribution and storage.

+For more information on the setup for `cwlogs` sub command to function it assumes the logs are gzipped batches of log JSON records in Kinesis see [Real-time Processing of Log Data with Subscriptions](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CreateDestination.html)

 # usage

 ```